webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             limited pages before crawl is consid
                                             ered rate limited and is interrupted
                                                           [number] [default: -1]
+      --redirectSeedOutOfScope              Policy for how to handle seeds that redirect to a URL out of scope.
+Defa ult (strict): add the redirect URL a s a seed only if it differs in schem e or www subdomain.
+Other options: a llow (always add redirect URL as new seed), block (never add redirect UR
+                                            L as new seed).
-      --config                              Path to YAML config file
+              [string] [choices: "strict", "allow", "block"] [default: "strict"] --config                              Path to YAML config file
 ```